emilycheatham/p1_yoga_for_you/README.md

 - **Table for Class section**
 This table is responsive.
 When hovered over, the row will highlight pink to make it easier to read certain types of yoga classes.
-The divs are resposive.
+The divs are responsive.
 When in mobile view, the text is above the table.
 The table can be scrolled left to right so all information can be seen even on smaller devices with overflow.
 On larger devices, the text moves to the left of the table, and the table expands to fill the width of the device's screen.
 ![table-mobile](assets/images/readme/table-mobile.png)
 ![table-tablet](assets/images/readme/table-tablet.png)